jasonpolites/gcf-recipes/emulator/README.md

  - If you restart the emulator while the debug server is running you may need to refresh the browser for the default debug breakpoint to fire.

+ - Disconnecting the debugger can sometimes leave the emulator in a *weird* state.
+   If you want to kill the emulator process (because it's stuck), then you'll have to kill the underlying `node` process

+   Mac/Linux:

+    `pgrep -f emulator.js | xargs kill`